brivance/captcha_recognition/README.md

 Training files:

 We use a ResNet50 for both the task of correctly identifying the solution to an image captcha and a text captcha.

 The training and results of the image task is found in image_training.ipynb.

-The training an results of the text task is found in text_training.ipynb.
+The training and results of the text task is found in text_training.ipynb.